Restore Beach Act Funding

 The EPA Beach Grant program provides assistance to all coastal states to help them pay for their beach water quality monitoring and public notification programs.
 Without continued funding for this program, we will surely see less testing happening at the beach and people will not have the information they need to decide if a day at the beach could make them sick or not.
 Read more history on this funding issue and the beach grant program here.

 We will continue to try to build support for beach water testing programs as summer ends and Congress returns to DC to continue their negotiations over the federal budget.
 Join Surfrider in asking your Congressional representatives to support beach water testing programs by clicking here.

 Click on the photo below to watch a brief (2.5 min) video of Senator Reed and the Director of the RI Dept. of Envionmental Management speaking of the value of beach water quality monitoring and public notification programs.

 Since the passage of the BEACH Act in 2000, the EPA has been awarding federal beach grants to coastal and Great Lake States to pay for their beach water testing programs.
-The administration, however, has proposed to eliminate all funding for this program for the second year in a row, leaving coastal states and the beach-going public to fend for themselves.
+The administration, however, has proposed to eliminate all funding for this program for the third year in a row, leaving coastal states and the beach-going public to fend for themselves.
 If federal funding for this program is not restored we will see fewer beaches being tested and less often, the elimination of winter testing programs and possibly the loss of some state beach monitoring programs in their entirety.
-Surfrider is asking Congress to restore the approximate $10 million annual appropriation to the FY 2014 budget.
+Surfrider is looking to Congress to once again restore the approximate $10 million annual appropriation to the FY 2015 budget.
 This is a small price to pay to protect our coastal tourism-based economies and a family's right-to-know if a day at the beach could make them sick.